stevekinney/vite-workshop/src/content/frameworks.md

 });
 ```

-- You can see the list of offical plugins [here](https://vitejs.dev/plugins/#official-plugins).
+- You can see the list of official plugins [here](https://vitejs.dev/plugins/#official-plugins).
 - There are also [a bunch of community plugins](https://github.com/vitejs/awesome-vite#plugins).